-Identities of three Americans kidnapped at gunpoint in Mexico made public
+Identities of four Americans kidnapped at gunpoint in Mexico made public

 Christina Hickson says her son, 28-year-old Zindell Brown, is one of the group taken by gunmen